joelgombin/banR/README.md

 #> $ result_citycode    (int) 75106, 75106, 75106, 75106, 75106, 75106, 7...
 ```

+After geocoding, it's a good practice to check if the results are consistent by mapping them on a base map.
+This can be easily done using the `leaflet` API.

 ``` r
 paris2012_geocoded <- paris2012 %>%
               slice(1:10) %>%